muxinc/stats-sdk-android/README.md

 an android-specific SDK facade, code for ensuring that contracts around event ordering are obeyed,and implementations of some objects that Core Java leaves to the integrator.

-This SDK is meant to be a base for other Mux Data SDKs, such as our [ExoPlayer SDK](https://github.com/muxinc/mux-stats-sdk-exoplayer).
+This SDK is meant to be a base for other Mux Data SDKs for Android our [ExoPlayer SDK](https://github.com/muxinc/mux-stats-sdk-exoplayer).

 ## Usage